-The proposed prospecting footprint applied for is 1 546.52 ha on portions 1, 2 and 3 of the farm Kambreek no 38 and Klein Pella no 40 for Copper ore, Iron ore, Lead, Lithium ore, Rare Earths and Zinc ore in The Namaqualand Magisterial District in the Northern Cape Province.
+The proposed prospecting footprint applied for is 1 546.52 ha on portions 1, 2 and 3 of the farm Kambreek no 38 and Klein Pella no 40 for Copper ore, Iron ore, Lead, Lithium ore, Rare Earths and Zinc ore in the Namaqualand Magisterial District in the Northern Cape Province.

-The proposed activity will make use of non-invasive as well as invasive prospecting activities that will include borehole drilling to retrieve geological core samples.
-No bulk sampling will be done.
-Prospecting sites will be moved to various area depending on sensitivity and accessibility.
+The proposed activity will involve both non-invasive and invasive prospecting methods, including borehole drilling to extract geological core samples.
+No bulk sampling will be conducted.
+Prospecting sites have been carefully selected and adjusted based on specialist input to avoid sensitive areas while ensuring accessibility.